ilya-pi/Article-CookBook-driven-tests-in-Go/README.md

 This is a repo to support a short article I wrote about writing backend table tests.

-# CookBook-driver tests in Go
+# CookBook-driven tests in Go

 This is a call to test backend implementations utilizing cookbook-driven tests, a remix on top of table tests.
 If you don't know what table tests are, please first fill in the gap [here](https://blog.golang.org/subtests).